-“Down with bezels!” is one among the current technology fads and obsessions.
+“Down with bezels!” is one of the current technology fads and obsessions.
 Bezels are the framing edges of the screens that compose the furniture of our contemporary worlds.
 High praise is given to technologies whose screens have minimal edge surfaces.
 For example, Mac laptops are being disparaged because they have prominent bezels, and there is an obsession to remove bezels from the 2016’s mobile phones.
 My hunch about what design principles may be at work is the perception that, if a technology loses its edges, then its presence in the world of things is seamless.
 Not only are mobile phones ubiquitous, but there should be as little indication as possible where your phone ends and other bits of your world begin.

 So what is the connection to technologies losing their edges?
 Much of what goes on in teaching has to do with framing.
 I suggest that the possibility of learning almost anything depends on an awareness of how knowledge has ‘bezels.’
 A rallying cry for teaching might actually be “Up with bezels!”